AviezerEpsteinMatrix/DogBarber/README.md

    - npm run dev
    - Vite dev server typically serves at http://localhost:5173 — open that in your browser.

-Common commands
-- Apply DB migrations (CLI): cd DogBarber.Api && dotnet ef database update
-- Start API (CLI): cd DogBarber.Api && dotnet run --urls "http://localhost:5192"
-- Start client: cd client && npm install && npm run dev
-- List migrations: cd DogBarber.Api && dotnet ef migrations list

-Environment & security notes
-- appsettings.json contains a development JWT key.
-Replace with a secure key before publishing.
+## Screenshots
+(placeholder — screenshots will be added by the project owner)

+## Security Notes
+- The JWT symmetric key in appsettings.json is for development only.
+Replace it with a long random secret in production and/or store it in environment variables or a secrets manager.
-- For production, move connection strings and secrets to environment variables or a secrets store.
+- Do not commit production connection strings or secrets.

-Troubleshooting
-- If the client cannot talk to the server:
-  - Confirm server is running and reachable at the URL in client/.env.development.
-  - Check CORS allowed origins in DogBarber.Api/Program.cs; development CORS allows Vite default origins.
-- If EF reports pending migrations, run: dotnet ef database update
-- If using LocalDB fails, point `DefaultConnection` to a reachable SQL Server instance.

-Extras
-- To add convenience scripts, consider creating a PowerShell or shell script to start both server and client together, or add a docker-compose file for full-stack development.
+- CORS is configured for common local dev ports in Program.cs; restrict origins in production.
+- Passwords are stored via ASP.NET Identity hashing (do not override with custom insecure logic).

 ---

-If you want, I can add a convenience script (PowerShell or npm script) to run client and server together.
+If you want, I can add a small script to start both server and client together or add a Docker Compose file for development.